dorszpw/applu/privacy-policy.md

 We reserve the right to update or change our Privacy Policy at any time.
 Any changes to this Privacy Policy will be posted on this page.

-By using Applu mobile app, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using Uninstall & Run Widget mobile app, you agree to the collection and use of information in accordance with this Privacy Policy.